jonsherrard/boiler/readme.md

  - Include a grunt file for the front end.
  - For the production config, default to user and password for mongo auth.
  - User passport for Auth, allows swapping between OAuth 2 providers and local User Email
+ - Use node clustering on error, to bring down and restart processes.